This work is licensed under a Creative Commons Attribution 4.0 International License .

 * @param b The second integer.

-* @return The sum of a and b.
+* @return The sum of a

 */